Learning First Peoples Summer Institute

 The annual Regional Sessions meetings to learn about FNESC’s work and the work of our partners and to engage in a meaningful dialogue about current First Nations education issues.
 Registration now open for the 2018 Regional Sessions, happening in Kelowna, October 4-5, 2018, Prince George, October 22-23, 2018, Kamloops, November 6-7, 2018, Nanaimo, November 15-16, 2018, Cranbrook, November 28-29, 2018, Vancouver, January 9-10, 2019.

 FNESC Board Meetings

 November 2, 2018, February 22, 2019, April 26, 2019, at the Pinnacle Hotel Harbourfront, Vancouver

 FNESC Annual Aboriginal Education Conference

 Every year, the conference draws over 800 educators and education administrators, and it is a unique opportunity to come together as an education community to network, learn from one-another, and be inspired.
 The conference welcomes all those who are passionate about advancing quality First Nations education.
-Registration opens in the Fall of 2018.
+Workshop applications invited until September 14.
+Registration now open.

 Nov.
 22, 2018 opening evening, Nov.
 23-24, 2018 Conference, Vancouver